 Best Western Plus City Centre will have a 1 night deal for the Quebec Winter Carnival which includes accommodation, breakfast, and one Carnival effigie with rates from $135.99 per person.

-Quebec City’s most iconic luxury hotel, the Fairmont Chateau Frontenac is featuring a Winter Carnival Package which includes one night’s hotel accommodations in a Fairmont Room, plus a Winter Carnival ‘Effigy’ for entrance to the special carnival events.
-Rates start at $229 per night, and the winter carnival hotel package is valid from January 30 to February 15 2015.
+Hotel Concorde is featuring a Winter Carnival Package which includes one night’s hotel accommodations with breakfast plus a Winter Carnival ‘Effigy’ for entrance to the special carnival events.
+With rates starting at $149 per night, the winter carnival hotel package is valid from January 28 to February 14 2016.

-Hotel Chateau Laurier has a special deal for the festival which includes a hotel room for two nights, valet parking, buffet breakfast, two carnival passes and an official program.
+Hotel Chateau Laurier has a special deal for the festival which includes a hotel room for two nights, valet parking, buffet breakfast, plus two carnival passes.